 Do you make it a point to immerse yourself in a region’s history on all of your tours?

 We usually choose tours with a lot of history and cultural connections.
-We have been very lucky with Go Ahead Tours because there are always so many opportunities to learn something new, experience something totally unexpected, and meet wonderful people.
+We have been very lucky with Go Ahead Tours because there are always so many opportunities to learn something new, experience something totally unexpected, and meet wonderful people—Cliff even connects with local firefighters on tour around the world!
 The local guides are especially knowledgeable and interesting.
 Plus, when we want to add something along the way like a visit to a particular museum or event, our Tour Directors have always accommodated us.

 How has traveling and working to help our veterans changed you for the better?